legendscraft/peel-appeal/README.md

 	HTML,
 	CSS,
 	JavaScript,
-	and Vanilla PHP,
+	and Vanilla (Plain) PHP,

-ensuring it remains lightweight, easy to maintain, and accessible.
+This will ensure that it remains lightweight, easy to maintain, and accessible.

 Here are the key features they would like the web application to have:
 ------------------------------------------------------------------------